daramousk/papersize/README.rst

 papersize 📏 Paper size related tools
 =====================================

-    **Note:** It's 2018, and this project is still maintained: I has very few updates, because it *just works*, but I use it daily.

 This module provides tools to manipulate paper sizes, that is:

 - a dictionary of several named standard names (e.g. A4, letter) , with their